mad honey aka rhododendron honey aka deli bal

 Also known as Deli Bali, Rhododendron honey is indeed a special honey and today it is increasingly popular due to its hallucinogenic effect.
 It is sought by youth only for this properties, while older people are interested in its sexual stimulant properties.

-In some parts of the world, a controlled dosage of the honey can be taken to induce hallucinations for spiritual or psychological purposes.
+In some parts of the world, a controlled dosage of honey can be taken to induce hallucinations for spiritual or psychological purposes.
 Such areas include northern Turkey and Nepal.
 (Himalayan Red Honey aka mad, toxic, hallucinogenic honey from Nepal.)

-But how to get high without being poisoned in the process, that’s a technique only a Turkish beekeeper can handle.
+Well, that’s a technique only a Turkish beekeeper can handle.
 Or, a persistent person who keeps experimenting with different batches of honey and different doses.

-– Total phenolic content of honeys ranged from 0.24 to 141.83 mg GAE/100 g honey.
+Total phenolic content of honeys ranged from 0.24 to 141.83 mg GAE/100 g honey.

-– Antioxidant activity of honeys was between 12.76 and 80.80 mg AAE/g honey.
+Antioxidant activity of honeys was between 12.76 and 80.80 mg AAE/g honey.

-– Radical scavenging activities of the honey samples were varied between 2.30% and 90.73%.
+Radical scavenging activities of the honey samples were varied between 2.30% and 90.73%.

 See all characteristics of rhododendron honey.